cecind123/pandas-challenge/README_ToViewTheFile.md

-ATTENTION TA'S:

-For some reason, when uploaded to github, my jupyter lab file either does not load or it prints really weirdly.
-To fix this, you can copy and paste my file link into https://nbviewer.jupyter.org/ to view from there.

-For example, here is the direct link. https://nbviewer.jupyter.org/github/cecind123/pandas-challenge/blob/master/PyCitySchools/Academy_of_PyHW.ipynb
+In the event that my Jupyter Lab file does not load correctly on GitHub, please visit this direct link to see my blocks of code executed. https://nbviewer.jupyter.org/github/cecind123/pandas-challenge/blob/master/PyCitySchools/Academy_of_PyHW.ipynb